TDPS-Mihotel/Mihotel/README.md

   - output frequently
   - multiprocessing controller

+- A few factors influent webots simulation precision:
+  - factors listed by webots [here](https://cyberbotics.com/doc/guide/modeling#how-to-make-replicabledeterministic-simulations)
+  - webots claims bug on [Orientation Dependent Friction](https://cyberbotics.com/doc/guide/general-bugs#orientation-dependent-friction)
-- If `basicTimeStep` or time step of controller is set to a high value, the simulation becomes very **imprecision**
+  - very high `basicTimeStep` or time step of controller
+  - too complex world
+  - performance of the computer...
+    - I suppose there is delay in the queues when the computer overloads 😓

 ## Configurations